-Advancement programs guide members in setting their goals for the year based on their interests and abilities.
+Advancement programs guide members in setting their goals for the year based on their interests, abilities, and resources.
 The program aids 4-H members in moving at their own speed by encouraging self-learning.
-Junior leaders and older and experienced 4-H members may present materials to the younger or less experienced members.
+Junior leaders and older and experienced 4-H members may present material to the younger members.

-Advancement programs are available for participants in Horse and Pony, Meat Animal (beef, sheep, swine), Dairy (dairy cattle and dairy goats), Rabbit, Poultry and Pigeon, Cavy, Dog, Clothing, Food and Nutrition, Computer, Horticulture, Archery, Geology, Entomology, and Gun Safety.
+Advancement programs are available to Horse, Meat Animal (beef-sheep-swine), Dairy (dairy cattle and dairy goats), Rabbit, Poultry, Dog, Clothing, Archery, Geology, Entomology, and Gun Safety participants.
+Advancement programs can be developed for other projects by leaders and members.

-How to use the advancement program in planning
+How to Use the Advancement Program in Planning